Optimal Bound on the Combinatorial Complexity of Approximating Polytopes: Geometric Preliminaries

 \begin{lemma} Let $K$ be a convex body, and let $\lambda \le 1/5$ be any real.
 If $x,y \in K$ such that $M^{\lambda}(x) \cap M^{\lambda}(y) \neq \emptyset$, then $M^{\lambda}(y) \subseteq M^{4\lambda}(x)$. \end{lemma}

 The next two lemmas are useful in situations when we know that a Macbeath region partially overlaps a cap of $K$, and allow us to conclude that a constant factor expansion of the cap will fully contain the Macbeath region.
 The first applies to shrunken Macbeath regions and the second to Macbeath regions with scaling factor one.
+The proof of the first appears in \cite{AFM17a} (Lemma 2.5), and the second is an immediate consequence of the definition of Macbeath regions.

 \begin{lemma} Let $K$ be a convex body.
 Let $C$ be a cap of $K$ and $x$ be a point in $K$ such that $C \cap M'(x) \neq \emptyset$.
 Then $M'(x) \subseteq C^2$. \end{lemma}

 \begin{lemma} Let $K$ be a convex body.
 If $x$ is a point in a cap $C$ of $K$, then $M(x) \subseteq C^2$. \end{lemma}